-- meet the required New Zealand Food Safety Authority standards - have the month of pressing and a "Best Before" date of not more than 2 years after the oil was pressed - have a batch number.
+- meet the required Ministry of Primary Industry standards - have the month of pressing and a "Best Before" date of not more than 2 years after the oil was pressed - have a batch number.

 See Appendix Two - Extra Virgin Olive Oil Label Guidelines for more information.